Anguispira kochi: Habitat

 Banded tigersnails are found in mature mesic hardwood or mixed-wood forests, specifically old growth forest, usually along river bluffs or ravines.
 However, they can also be found in upland woods around limestone cliffs.
 Studies have shown that, while banded tigersnails will inhabit previously logged second growth forest, they do so at significantly lower rates compared to old growth.
 They prefer areas with substantial leaf litter that they can hide under when the weather is hot and dry.

+Threats

 Like many snail species, the biggest threat to the survival of banded tigernsail populations is climate change.
 Land snails are particularly sensitive to changes in rainfall and temperature.
 Increased occurrences of spring frost and drought, combined with hotter temperatures, can put snails at higher risk of death.
 This is especially true of the eastern banded tigersnail, which has specific habitat requirements and low tolerance to temperature changes; western banded tigersnails have higher temperature and drought tolerance, and are less at risk.

 Logging is likely to have a negative impact on banded tigersnail survival and propagation.
 Logging efforts disturb forest floor litter layers, reduce forest moisture levels, and cause habitat fragmentation; these disturbances can all act as barriers to dispersal and reproduction.
 The western banded tigersnail is more likely than the eastern banded tigersnail to be impacted by logging.